gavinyork/zephyr3d/doc/markdown/scene.octreenode.getlevel.md

 ## OctreeNode.getLevel() method

-Gets the level index of the octree node
+Get the hierarchical level index of this node.

 **Signature:**